Has this happened to you before?

 3. Give yourself some hot loving

-4. Listen to audio tapes on business or life (NOT weight loss)
+4. Listen to audio books on business or life (NOT weight loss)

 5. Watch other people’s journey